silentrob/clayburn/README.md

 - More info coming soon.

+Redirect to a new Method or URL

 **redirect(location)**

 - this.redirect("/task/index");
+- this.redirect("show"); - Redirects to this controllers show method.

 ### Exception Controller ###
 Clayburn also supports raised exceptions, you can set, throw and override any exception.